-What country boasts more sheep than humans and more adrenaline inducing thrills than anywhere else on the globe?
+What country boasts more sheep than humans and more adrenaline-inducing thrills than anywhere else on the globe?
 Hint: it’s tucked away at the bottom of the world and at the top of our list - New Zealand!
-First we're diving into this sweet-as little slice of heaven known as the North Island, best known for its picture-perfect peaks and limitless supply of outdoor fun.
+First, we're diving into this sweet-as little slice of heaven known as the North Island, renowned for its picture-perfect peaks and limitless supply of outdoor fun.
 There’s plenty of lazing on the sand and splashing in the natural hot springs to check off your list too.

 - Population: 5 million

 - Best time to travel: They’ve got an endless supply of seasonal activities, so all year round!

 Auckland, a.k.a The City of Sails.
 It lost out as capital city to Wellington way back in the 1800’s, but it frequently ranks in the world’s top 20 most liveable cities.
 This vibrant little hub has a harbour packed with superyachts, trendy cafes and plenty of bars.
 The food is excellent, the beers are crafted to perfection and it’s perfectly situated for pristine peninsula views.
 If there wasn’t enough to jump off already, daredevils can also base jump down from NZ’s tallest structure, the Sky Tower too.

 Morning cloud reflections over the Auckland skyline 😍 #VisitAuckland . . . . 📸 @flicksbyjosh #nzmustdo #kiwipics #purenewzealand #purenz #travelnz #visitnewzealand #aucklandity #explorenz #visitnewzealand #visitnz #newzealandtrip #newzealandfinds #explorenewzealand #discovernewzealand #aucklandskyline #aucklandtravel #aucklandviews #skytower #auckland #discoverauckland #theskytower #aucklandfromthesky #skytowerakl #skytowerauckland